yellaiahkodamandla/devops-aws/AWS/Networking/network01.md

 ## login
    1. i can able to login into public
-   2. i cant login into private ec2 machine(no internet)
+   2. i not able to login into private ec2 machine(no internet)
 ## how to login into private ec2 machine
    ![vpc](images/VPC0.png)
    1. first login into public ec2 machine and from there login into privare ec2 machine